syedfaiqueali/CT-562-Machine-Learning/README.md

 This repository contains all the weekly tasks for the Machine Learning course.

 - **Week 2**: Linear Regression
-  - Introduction to linear regression models and implementation using a medicial prices dataset.
+  - Introduction to linear regression models and implementation using a medical prices dataset.

 - **Week 3**: K-Means Clustering
-  - Basics of clustering algorithms and implementation of K-Means on a customers dataset.
+  - Basics of clustering algorithms and implementation of K-Means on a customer dataset.

 - **Week 4**: Advanced K-Means Clustering
   - Further exploration of K-Means, including optimization techniques and evaluation metrics.